Xilinx/SDAccel_Examples/edge_detection/README.md

 This is an optimized implementation of a Sobel Filter for edge detection.

-Achieved performance was measured on an Alpha Data ADM-PCI-7v3 card.
+Achieved performance was measured on an Alpha Data ADM-PCI-ku3 card.
+Average roundtrip time per image is 250 (ms).

 Output
 ----------